dustinpfister/blog_posts/_posts/threejs-orbit-controls.md

 ## 1 - What to know before hand

-This is an advanced post on one of the many useful time saving features fount in the three.js examples folder in the [three.js github repository](https://github.com/mrdoob/three.js/tree/r125).
+This is an advanced post on one of the many useful time saving features that are found in the three.js examples folder in the [three.js github repository](https://github.com/mrdoob/three.js/tree/r125).
 If you are looking for my take on [getting started with three.js](/2018/04/04/threejs-getting-started/) I have wrote a post on that topic before, and what I am writing about here is just a few steps beyond that.
-Still in this post I assume you have a basic working knowledge of javaScript, and three.js and are wondering if there is some kind of official solution for quickly adding some orbit controls to a three.js project, in which case you are at the right place.
-So in this section I will be going over a few pointers to know before continuing.
+So in this post I assume you have a basic working knowledge of javaScript, and three.js and are wondering if there is some kind of official solution for quickly adding some orbit controls to a three.js project, in which case you are at the right place.
+Still in this section I will be going over a few pointers to know before continuing with the rest of the post.

 ### 1.1 - The source code examples here are on github